Things are taking off in Taylor!

 In fact, Taylor is such a popular place for movies and television shows to film, residents and visitors alike might be walking around town and stumble on a live set.

-"Taylor has done a very good job of keeping it as a home, a small town feel to the city," said Dabbs, "and I hope all that stays the same - only time will tell."
+"Taylor has done a very good job of keeping it as a home, a small town feel to the city," Dabbs said.
+"And I hope all that stays the same – only time will tell."

-For those that would like to check out Dabbs' aircraft, click here.
+If you would like to learn more about Dabbs' aircraft, click here.

 PEOPLE ARE ALSO READING: